 Just opposite, In the case of Vertical centrifugal pump shaft between impeller and motor, is installed in vertical condition.
 This takes much less floor space for installation and is installed just like in hanging position, because of this a Vertical pump is also referred to as a cantilever pump.

 A vertical pump uses a unique shaft and bearing configuration that allows the impeller to hang in the sump while the bearings stay outside.
 This needs more headroom that makes this more difficult to install and maintain.

 Most of the vertical pumps require a pit and barrel.
 Vertical pumps can only be coupled with electric motors.
 This type of pump has to face challenges at high suction pressure because of its overhung position.

 A vertical Pump works typically with a diesel engine or electric motor.
 These pumps work when fluid passes through the pump throughout a suction bell.
 After this fluid moves into the primary stage impeller to raise the velocity of the fluid.

-From the impeller, fluid travels through the diffuser bowl over the impeller, where the high kinetic energy of fluid converted into high pressure.
+From the impeller, fluid travels through the diffuser bowl over the impeller, where the high kinetic energy of fluid is converted into high pressure.
 In the case of a multistage pump, The fluid from the bowl supplies into a secondary impeller which is situated just above the bowl.

 Once the fluid supply gets away from the previous diffuser bowl, it flows through a lengthy vertical column towards the outside direction.
-The rotating shaft within the column is supported at 3 to feet interval with sleeve bushings.
+The rotating shaft within the column is supported at 3 to feet intervals with sleeve bushings.